 Developing content that is relevant and useful is one way to personalize the user experience on your website.
 It shows that your business cares about its customers, and ensures that they’ll return to your site for more.
 You also need to make sure that your website redesign matches the type of content you are pushing to your customers.
 It should be easy for them to find so that they do not end up leaving your site merely seconds after landing on it.

 They Optimize for Mobile

 People like having information at their fingertips – whether they are on the go or at home on the couch.
-Almost half of people surveyed (47%) user a mobile device the most when they browse websites.
+Almost half of the people surveyed (47%) use a mobile device the most when they browse websites.

 Facebook, for example, simplified its complex platform for the mobile web and presented the most relevant information for mobile users.

 The timeline feature is easy to scroll through, and the toolbar at the top presents a clear set of options to people looking to use the site.

 The site still prioritizes content, but the design and layout of the content are adjusted to meet mobile users’ needs.

 This is particularly important since people now prefer browsing using mobile web browsers rather than downloading apps.

 Mobile apps are useful for businesses, but downloading a mobile app is an extra step for people who want quick access to content and information.